murchandamus/bips/bip-update-process.md

 when it is addressed by authors.
 Substantive discussion of ideas may be more accessible to a broader audience on the mailing list, where it is also more likely to be retained by the community memory.

-If the BIP is not ready, an editor should ensure that constructive, actionable feedback is provided to the author for revision.
-Once the BIP is ready it should be submitted as a "pull request" to the [BIPs repository](https://github.com/bitcoin/bips) where it may get further feedback.
+If the BIP needs more work, an editor should ensure that constructive, actionable feedback is provided to the author for revision.
+Once the BIP is fleshed out it should be submitted as a "pull request" to the [BIPs repository](https://github.com/bitcoin/bips) where it may get further feedback.

 For each new BIP draft pull request that comes in, an editor checks the following: